zyteo/LighTide/readme.md

 14 Oct - Edited CSS for buttons to account for dark mode.
 Edited chart aesthetics.
 Modified some components to account for reaching daily tide limit.
-Refactor and tidy up code.
+Refactored and tidied up code.
 ```

 ### Problem-Solving Strategy